 Do I as a parent/carer have any say in the matter?

 The governors of the school must meet within 15 school days of the head's decision to consider whether they agree.
 Parent / carers have the right to go to this meeting and "make representations", i.e. tell the governors their views and those of their child.
 This is important if you feel that the school has not offered your child adequate support around their behaviour and / or their Special Educational Needs or not treated him / her fairly.
 All parties should receive an electronic/paper pack of evidence supporting the head teacher’s decision five school days ahead of the meeting.

 What happens at the governors' meeting?

 The governors will listen carefully to all information presented and will decide either to uphold the exclusion or overturn it.

 If they uphold it the decision to exclude, what happens to my child's education?

 The Local Authority will work with you to find another school.
 An Exclusion and Reintegration Officer will talk with you about this.
 If your child has an Education Health & Care Plan, a SEN Officer will lead with seeking alternative education that meets the needs of your child as laid out in their EHCP.
 In some circumstances it may not be practicable or beneficial to return to mainstream learning and your child may be offered an alternative style of education through a mainstream school or be offered a place at Meadowbrook College or another Alternative Provider which has been quality checked and commissioned by Oxfordshire County Council.

 What happens to my child's education in the meantime before the governors meet?

-From Day six the Local Authority will provide the equivalent of full time education for your child through Meadowbrook College.
-An exclusion and reintegration officer will discuss this with you, alongside a Special Educational Needs Officer if your child has an EHCP.
+From day six the Local Authority will provide the equivalent of full time education for your child through an alternative provider.
+An Exclusion and Reintegration Officer will discuss this with you, alongside a Special Educational Needs Officer if your child has an EHCP.